 Now, we know that pain and sufferings come under non-economic damages, and they are claimable.
 This pain and suffering itself can be classified into two.
 They are

 When you meet an accident, either a car accident or a slip and fall, you endure physical pain caused by the injury.
 The injury may be a fracture in the bone, loss of an organ, or a scar, etc. All these pain and sufferings can be listed as initial pain.
 You are entitled to claim money for the pain you undergo.

-There is another type of physical pain and suffering that may affect you on a long term basis.
-In case, you lose a leg or a hand your life is not going to be the same as it was earlier.
-You may lose your job or sometimes you may not even able to do any job.
-You may not able to play your favorite sport which may create a drastic change in your lifestyle.
-You are entitled to claim money for all these pain and sufferings you will have to undergo throughout your whole life.
+There is another type of physical pain and suffering that may affect you on a long-term basis.
+In case you lose a leg or a hand, your life is not going to be the same as it was earlier.
+You may lose your job, or sometimes you may not even be able to do any job.
+You may not able to play your favorite sport, which may create a drastic change in your lifestyle.
+You are entitled to claim money for all the pain and suffering you will have to undergo throughout your whole life.